rickrain/k8s-volumes/README.md

 The following are required to successfully complete this module.

 - Azure Subscription (commercial or government)
-- Bash shell - Ubuntu, Mac, Windows (WSL), Azure Portal (cloud-shell)
+- Bash shell on either Ubuntu, Mac, Windows (WSL), or using the Azure Portal (cloud-shell)
-- An AKS instance
+- An AKS instance (instructions to create one are [here](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster?tabs=azure-cli))

 ## Tutorial: Pod storage
 _(10 minutes)_